Whiskey Founders Table of Contents

 Rebecca Harris

-Becky is the President and serves as the Chief Distiller at Catoctin Creek and has focused on creating the finest Virginia Rye Whisky from grain to glass.
-Catoctin Creek Distillery was started early in the wave of craft distilleries.
-They started in 2009 with a tiny 100-gallon still and a single full-time employee which happened to be Becky.
+Becky is the President and serves as the Chief Distiller at Catoctin Creek and has focused on creating the finest Virginia Rye Whiskey.
+Catoctin Creek Distillery was started early in the wave of craft distilleries in 2009.
+It all began with a tiny 100-gallon still and a single full-time employee, who happened to be Becky.

 6